degreepath/auditor/tests/snapshots/2018-19/concentration/asian-studies.md

 For this concentration, you must complete the “Electives” requirement.

 ## Electives
-For this requirement, you must have at least six courses taken with the “asian_elective” `attribute` attribute.
+For this requirement, you must have at least six courses taken with the “asian_elective” attribute.